-The Canada Energy Regulator (the Commission) operates under a variety of acts, regulations, rules and guidance notes.
-Most of these are published by the Commission and are generally available free of charge in both official languages.
+The Canada Energy Regulator (CER) operates under a variety of acts, regulations, rules and guidance notes.
+Most of these are published by the CER and are generally available free of charge in both official languages.

 What are we doing?

-As a government agency, the Canada Energy Regulator is responsible for administering acts and regulations, and for implementing government-wide regulatory initiatives:
+As a government agency, the CER is responsible for administering acts and regulations, and for implementing government-wide regulatory initiatives:

 Acts and regulations

-The Commission is responsible for administering certain federal acts and regulations.
+The CER is responsible for administering certain federal acts and regulations.